-This was originally intended to be a post on stubbornness.
+I originally intended to do this post on stubbornness.
 I couldn’t find much interesting on that, but it led me to obstinacy, which in turn led to the anal triad.
 We have Sigmund Freud’s psychoanalytic theory to thank for that.

 The anal triad personality traits

 The anal triad consists of:

 - orderliness: includes conscientiousness, reliability, and a concern with cleanliness